Scratch Theremin, Interspecies audio visual performances, 2011-present

 For Scratch Theremin, Andreyev works with canine Tom using interactive software and a theremin to produce a collaborative improvisational interspecies performance.
 The project advances methods of improvisation and active listening to propose live audio soundscapes that mesh canine sounds with electroacoustic practice.
 In the process of developing this performance, a custom built theremin, that incorporates a rug as an interface, was created to allow Tom to use scratch and digging gestures to create sounds.
 Tom likes to accompany his playing with a diverse range of vocalization.
 These studio performances are audio recorded for use later in the live performance where they are remixed into a new experimental improvisational soundscape.
 Here, Andreyev accompanies Tom’s vocals and rhythms with her own live theremin and software performance.

-performed as part of the Vancouver Experimental Theremin Orchestra (VETO) for:
+performed with the Vancouver Experimental Theremin Orchestra (VETO) for:

 - 2014 VIVO Open House, Vancouver